Vyral/kevin-clancy-recruiting/subscribe.md

 <p>We have no intention of recruiting you - that’s a conversation with us when you are ready, if at all.</p>

-<p>Last year 28,824 homes sold in the greater {{site.data.settings.client.market}} market.</p>
+<p>Last year around 6,000 homes sold in the greater Capital Region market.</p>

 <p>That’s plenty of business to go around for all of us.</p>

-<p>We’ve been fortunate to sell 179 homes last year and our average agent earns six figures a year with us.</p>
+<p>We’ve been fortunate to sell over 250 homes last year and our average agent earns $75,000 a year with us.</p>

 <p>The same training they get will help you do it as well.</p>